 Days 21 - 22: Arlington

 As you head south to New York State, make a stop in Arlington, right on the edge of Green Mountain National Forest.
 Not too far away in Massachusetts is the Norman Rockwell Museum, worth a visit for his depictions of America's 'golden age'.

 As you come towards the end of your tour, the route takes you into New York State as you head south following the Hudson River.
 Eventually, this will bring you to Hyde Park, the birthplace and home of Franklin D Roosevelt where both he and wife Eleanor are buried.

 Distance: 75 miles

-This morning you will make the short journey back to Newark to return your RV before transferring to the airport for your overnight flight back to the UK.
+This morning you return your RV to the depot before transferring to the airport for your overnight flight back to the UK.